vincentsijben/vjmotion-processing/docs/frequencyanalyzer.md

 -->

 ## Examples
-You can find all these examples in `Processing -> File - Examples - Contributed Libraries - BPM timings - FrequencyAnalyzer`.
+You can find all these examples in `Processing -> File - Examples - Contributed Libraries - VJMotion - FrequencyAnalyzer`.

 <table width="100%">
   <tr>